fggo/python/README.md

 admin.site.register(Topic)
 admin.site.register(Entry)
 ```
-Go back to http://localhost:8000/admin/ and check 'Entries' are listed

 #### The Django Shell
-Now that we’ve entered some data, we can examine that data programmatically through an interactive terminal session, Django Shell, which is a great environment for testing and trouble­shooting your project.
+Now that we’ve entered some data, we can examine that data through an interactive terminal session, Django Shell.
 ```
 python3.6 manage.py shell
 >>> from learning_logs.models import Topic
 >>> Topic.objects.all()
 <QuerySet [<Topic: Rock Climbing>, <Topic: Chess>]>

 # We can loop over a queryset just as we’d loop over a list.
 >>> topics = Topic.objects.all()
 >>> for topic in topics:
 ...     print(topic.id, topic)
-...
 1 Rock Climbing
 2 Chess

-# If you know the ID(3 or 4 here) of a particular object, you can get
-# that object and examine any attribute the object has.
+# If you know the ID of a particular object, you can examine the object
 >>> t = Topic.objects.get(id=1)
 >>> t.text
 'Rock Climbing'